lucyanthony7/Research_Project/Appendix.md

 This appendix contains additional details for the research project.

-## Folder 1: Functions
+## Functions Folder:

-Each file in this folder contains a different iteration of the optimisation function described in Section 3 of the project report.
+The files in this folder contain the scripts for running the various functions detailed in Section 3 of the project report.
+We will describe each in more detail, as well as its purpose in the context of the research project.

 - [function.py](Functions/function.py) contains the function described in Section 3.7.